100+ Screen-Free Activities For Kids (With Free Printable!)

 - Make a paperweight

-- Write secrets messages and try to decode them
+- Write secret messages and try to decode them

 - Write your own comic strip / book